bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 67°
+- 65°
-- Mostly Cloudy
+- Partly Cloudy
-- 84% humidity
+- 87% humidity
-- 8 mph wind
+- 5 mph wind
-- 74% cloud cover
+- 56% cloud cover
 - 46 AQI 🟩
 - 0.08 inches of rain in the past 24 hours
-- 0.28 inches of rain expected in the next 48 hours
+- 0.49 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>